manarghr/manarghr/README.md

 Here's a bit about what I'm up to:

-- 🌱 I’m currently learning : CSS, JavaScript, Python, Front-end and Back-end developement .
+- 🌱 I’m currently learning : CSS, JavaScript, Front-end and Back-end developement .
 - 📫 How to reach me: manargh4@gmail.com
-- ⚡ Fun fact: I cry over code sometimes lol.